This policy describes how Electromagnetic Field Ltd (EMF) stores and processes your data when you use our websites and attend our events.

 We take the privacy and anonymity of our event internet connection extremely seriously.

 We never engage in any deep packet inspection or logging of individual packet data, and we actively avoid logging all unnecessary data.
-We may log traffic flows for the legitimate interest of managing our network.
+We may log traffic flows to manage our network.

 Any data which may be used to assist in identifying a user (such as DHCP server databases) is stored in memory only.
 All servers which provide network services are securely erased before they leave the site after the event.